bella77-69/RetroSpectacle/.github/ISSUE_TEMPLATE/task.md

 ---
-name: Task
+name: Task 📝
-about: Describe this issue template's purpose here.
+about: Create a new task for RetroSpectacle
-title: ''
+title: "[Task] 📝 "
-labels: ''
+labels: todo
-assignees: ''
+assignees: ""
 ---

 ## Description